 - the SRS switching is not colliding with any other transmission with higher priority defined in TS 38.214 [26].

-- the SRS switching is not colliding with any measurements in SCG.
+- the SRS switching is not colliding with any SSB/CSI-RS based measurements in SCG.

 - for UE, which does not support simultaneous reception and transmission for inter-band TDD CA specified in TS 38.331 [2], and is compliant to the requirements for inter-band CA with uplink in one NR band and without simultaneous Rx/Tx specified in TS 38.101 [5], the SRS transmission are not simultaneously scheduled with DL SSB/CSI-RS for L3 or L1 measurements transmission on other carriers.